matthewkarlson/personal_website/src/lib/posts/hello-world.md

 2. Share useful insights and lessons learned
 3. Connect with like-minded individuals
 4. Contribute to the wider community
+5. Provide training data to our AI overlords

 ## What to Expect